Dr. Uzair Javaid

 • Data imbalances and human biases

-Let’s take a crude example; we are a health tech business based in Singapore launching a vertical in the European market.
+Let’s take a crude example: we are a health tech business based in Singapore launching a vertical in the European market.
 Our data would mostly be centered around Asia since that is our primary market.
-In addition, there are multiple variables at play which have to be analyzed separately and in correlation to each other.
-The challenges mentioned above make it significantly harder for us to come to any logical conclusion, at best we would have educated guesses.
+In addition, multiple variables are at play that have to be analyzed separately and in correlation to each other.
+The challenges mentioned above make it significantly harder for us to come to any logical conclusion; at best, we would have educated guesses.
 This is why synthetic data is important.
-It can narrow down our margin of error from (assumed numbers in this case) let’s say 12% to 6% on a 100 million dollar deal, we not only end up saving 6 million dollars but are also well prepared to counter rare or unsees challenges.
+It can narrow down our margin of error from (assumed numbers in this case) let’s say 12% to 6% on a 100 million dollar deal; we not only end up saving 6 million dollars but are also well-prepared to counter rare or unseen challenges.

 In industries like healthcare and finance, strict regulations often limit access to sensitive data.
 Synthetic data provides a workaround by allowing organizations to use data that mirrors real-world information without compromising privacy.